jnavarro30/independa-docs/docs/testing/everthrive.md

 ## Introduction

-This document outlines the software testing strategy for ensuring high-quality delivery of the application across mobile and web platforms.
+This document outlines the software testing strategy for ensuring high-quality delivery of the application across devices.
 Both manual and automated testing will be applied to maximize coverage, efficiency, and defect detection.

 ## Objectives

-- Ensure high-quality user experience across mobile, tv and web devices.
+- Ensure high-quality user experience across the chrome browser and tv devices.

 - Achieve broad functional coverage through automation and deep exploratory coverage via manual testing.